-Salary is without a doubt one of the most important considerations when it comes to deciding whether or not to accept an IT job offer.
+Salary is without a doubt one of the most important considerations when it comes to deciding whether or not to accept an IT job.
 If you’re facing a job interview and worrying about how to negotiate your salary, read on for 5 useful tips that will help you obtain the result you want.

 1. Do your research before your interview